ListnPlay/RiverSong/README.md

 `GET /config` and `GET /config/{path}`

-`GET /health` which will become more meaningful if you register application sub-components
+`GET /health` which will become more meaningful if you register application sub-components by extending `RegisteredHealthCheck`

 Periodic reporters for Slf4j, StatsD, InfluxDb and DataDog.